aleph-zero-foundation/AlephBFT/docs/src/what_is_aleph.md

 **Each honest node adds to its Dag only legit units.**

-This ensures that there is a reasonable upper bound on the number of units a single node must hold and thus guarantees that Rush will not run out of memory.
+This ensures that there is a reasonable upper bound on the number of units a single node must hold and thus guarantees that AlephBFT will not run out of memory.